This is the multi-page printable view of this section. Click here to print.

 Though line drawing is provided by cairo for many output formats (and likely more in the future), for raster output formats, font rendering is passed though cairo to freetype.
 Freetype is also called if gd is used for drawing. (gd can also be requested explicitly, e.g. dot -Tpng:gd, or by default when Graphviz is built without cairo).
 Freetype provides antialiasing, hinting, kerning, and other low-level font features.

 Font metrics are obtained from the fonts installed on the system running Graphviz.
 Results are guaranteed when Graphviz outputs raster formats, because freetype immediately renders the fonts into pixels.
 On the other hand, with path-based formats like Postscript (-Tps) and SVG (-Tsvg), final rendering may be done on a different platform altogether, with different font files installed.
-Clearly, Your Milage May Vary.
+Clearly, Your Mileage May Vary.
 In the case of Postscript, the driver in Graphviz passes the expected metrics of the text block down to the renderer, and asks it to make a final stretch (or squeeze) to force the text to fit the metrics that were in effect at layout time.
 In Graphviz SVG, there is only a hope and a prayer that the SVG rendering program's fonts match the ones fontconfig and freetype used when Graphviz was run.
 (More about this later.)

 Default fonts and PostScript fonts